Embracing Perseverance and Accountability

 While Schmoll appreciates the accountability on the track and in the classroom, he’s also embraced the challenge of keeping himself accountable in his faith.
 “Although Dordt is a Christian school, chapel isn't required,” says Schmoll.
 “No one forces you to go to church or sign up for small groups, so it needs to be your decision.”

 Schmoll regularly attends New Hope Church in Orange City.
-He especially appreciates how the church welcomes and supports college students: “They have an amazing collage Sunday school class that is very well taught, and it’s well attended by both Dordt and Northwestern students.”
+He especially appreciates how the church welcomes and supports college students: “They have an amazing college Sunday school class that is very well taught, and it’s well attended by both Dordt and Northwestern students.”

 “Going to church is always a highlight of my week,” adds Schmoll.